 This is the second part of a circular horror trilogy.
 Each part can be read as an individual story, and they can be read in any order.
-The first part published is called Letters.
+The first part published is called Letters and the last part published is Little Jimmy.

 Margareth sat by the window looking down at the garden.
 Two weeks had gone by since she had arrived.
 The horrible images were still glued to her mind.
 The smell.
 The letter he had left behind.